shettyprithvi/Artificial_Intelligence_Mancala_game/README.md

-# Artificial_Intelligence_Mankala_game
+# Artificial_Intelligence_Mancala_game
-## Playing 2 player Mankala game using AI.
+## Playing 2 player Mancala game using AI.
 See ai.py for implementation using Minmax algorithm with Alpha-Beta pruning.

 ### Overview:
-Kalah is a two – player game which is turn-based.
+Mancala is a two – player game which is turn-based.
 The board has 12 holes and one goal hole for each player.
 Each player has 6 holes on their side assigned to themselves.
 Each hole has 6 stones at start in each thus there are total 72 stones at the start.
 The player whose turn it is chooses one of the 6 holes they own which is not empty.
 The stones in the hole are held completely and distributed one by one into the subsequent holes moving anti-clockwise, skipping only the goal of the opposite player.